oakridge-analytics/pb-buddy/reports/historical_eda.md

 # Get data and fix symbols - we want to adjust USD prices -> CAD, leaving
 # CAD prices untouched.
 We'll get the data at a monthly level for now.
+# There are data issues with multiple returns for some months, and none for other.
+# Average across multiple returns for same month, forward fill for missing.
 df_fx = (
     fx_reader.read()
     .reset_index()